Add bots to Microsoft Teams apps

 You can develop Teams apps in any other web-programming technology and call the Bot Framework REST APIs directly, but you must perform all token handling yourself.

-- Create and register your bot in the Bot Framework: Take advantage of the great tools, documentation, and community provided by the Bot Framework team.
+- Create a bot: Take advantage of the great tools, documentation, and community provided by the Bot Framework team.

-- Develop your bot: Add basic conversation flow and leverage channel-specific functionality.
+- Talk to your bot: Add basic conversation flow and leverage channel-specific functionality.
 If you develop in .NET or Node.js, use our extensions for the Bot Builder SDK to simplify your work.

-- Test your bot: Add your bot for 1:1 or team conversations to see it in action.
+- Test your bot: Add your bot for personal or team conversations to see it in action.

 - Publish your bot: Create your Teams package, add other capabilities, and submit it to AppSource.